"One Mission, Many Voices"March 14, 2025

 Can we find contentment in our current era of accelerated change and uncertainty?
 In this presentation, we will use a combination of power point, experiential learning and dialogue to examine together psychological and spiritual perspectives on what contentment is, and how we might develop more contentment in our lives.

-Climate change in person, community and planet” was just published in November 2024 and is a guide for helping professionals on how to address the climate crisis with our clients, patients, and students.
+BIO: Drdave Derezotes is Professor Emeritus of Social Work and retired Director of the Peace and Conflict Studies (PCS) Program in the College of Humanities at the University of Utah.
+He has received many awards in teaching, service, and scholarship and has published eight textbooks and numerous articles in such topics as community mental health, dialogue, and the climate crisis.
+His latest text, “Climate change in person, community and planet” was just published in November 2024 and is a guide for helping professionals on how to address the climate crisis with our clients, patients, and students.
 Drdave currently provides consultation, teaching, and counseling in his private practice, including trainings for local and regional social service and professional organizations.
 He also teaches in the Osher program, facilitates LCSW consultation groups, serves on the UTNASW Board, and offers free monthly public dialogues at both the Millcreek Senior Center and Library.
 Finally, Drdave can also be seen bicycle commuting, playing music with the “Bald Eagles”, and enjoying the desert where he loves to wander and wonder in the wild beauties of Utah.

-Barbara Lester, LCSW- “Changing the Narrative about Aging”Navigating age diversity is crucial for strong teamwork, personal growth, and respectful treatment of our clients.
+Barbara Lester, DSW, LCSW- “Changing the Narrative about Aging”Navigating age diversity is crucial for strong teamwork, personal growth, and respectful treatment of our clients.
 Additionally, research shows that holding a positive view of aging adds 7.5 years to one’s lifespan compared to a negative view.
 This evidence informed training will help participants reduce ageism and develop skills for an age-positive approach towards their own aging and towards their colleagues and clientele.

 BIO: Jacob has an Undergraduate Degree in Psychology, a Master’s Degree in Social Work with a focus on Global Practice, and a certificate in Anti-Human Trafficking from Vanguard University.
 Jacob has been working with people who survived sexual violence since 2016.
 This work has taken place in over 10 countries, focusing in Asia and the US.
 He has worked with survivors of online sexual exploitation, sexual abuse, human trafficking, child marriage, torture, and other types of violence.
 Jacob has worked as a therapist domestically and working internationally he has built care teams consisting of case managers, lawyers, and therapists.
 Jacob provides training and consultation both domestically and internationally to organizations that work to support survivors.
 Jake works as a therapist, program consultant, and is the founder of a non profit called International Protection Alliance.
 In addition to this, Jake sits on the board of the Utah Social Work Association.